twolfson/twolfson.com/articles/rainbow-bridge.md

 Between late July and mid-August, we built 56 panels including 3 extra panels and excluding test/prototype panels.
 4 of the panels were different to handle the parts that met our footings

 # Building the rainbow
-In mid-August, it was time to bring out the Rainbow and build it
+In mid-August, it was time to bring out the Rainbow to Burning Man and build it

-We got the flatbed on Thursday, forklifted our large metal trusses onto it, added more components we would need in the spaces in between (e.g. generator cables), ratcheted everything down, and saw it off on Saturday
+We got the flatbed on Thu Aug 15, forklifted our large metal trusses onto it, added more components we would need in the spaces in between (e.g. generator cables), ratcheted everything down, and saw it off on Sat Aug 18

-In addition to this, we rented a large U-Haul and hauled our generator with it
-TODO: Mention how generator was larger than we needed?
+In addition to this, we rented and filled a large U-Haul.
+We weren't initially anticipating needing the U-Haul but the generator was much larger than we expected, the flatbed was smaller than we expected, and it was a useful workspace on-playa (e.g. can cut wood without worrying about creating MOOP (matter out of place -- effectively litter))
-TODO: Mention about how U-Haul worked well for cutting wood and staging other content in dust-free environment

 # Links
 - Rainbow Bridge Facebook: https://www.facebook.com/TheRainbowBridgeProject/